numirias/semshi/README.md

 Semshi provides semantic syntax highlighting for Python in Neovim.

 Most syntax highlighters are regex-based and unaware of semantics.
 Semshi performs static analysis of Python code as you type.
 It asynchronously builds a syntax tree and symbol table to understand the scope of locals, globals, arguments etc. and highlight them differently.
-This makes code easier to read and lets you quickly detect forgotten imports or misspelled names.
+This makes code easier to read and lets you quickly detect missing imports or misspelled names.

 | With Semshi | Without Semshi |
 | --- | --- |
 | ![After](https://i.imgur.com/QUnGdU8.png) | ![Before](https://i.imgur.com/eiD1Miz.png) |

-You can see that Semshi doesn't highlight the first `list` as builtin because it has been assigned in the local scope.
-Also, you can easily recognize arguments (blue)  and globals (orange), and the unresolved names (yellow underlined) are much more obvious.

 In above example, Semshi makes it easy to distinguish arguments (blue), globals (orange) and instance attributes (teal).
 Unlike the default highlighter, it detects that the first `list` is assigned in the local scope and therefore not a builtin anymore.
 Also, the unresolved names (yellow underlined) are easy to spot.